Ben White (rugby league)

-Ben White (born 27 October 1994) is an English professional rugby league footballer who plays as a scrum-half or stand-off for the Batley Bulldogs in the Championship.
+Ben White (born 27 October 1994) is an English professional rugby league footballer who plays as a or for Rochdale Hornets in the RFL Championship.

 He previously played for the Leeds Rhinos in the Super League, and on loan from Leeds at the Gloucestershire All Golds in League 1.
-White also played for the Swinton Lions in Championship 1 and the Championship, and Halifax and the Barrow Raiders in the Championship.
+White also played for the Swinton Lions in Championship 1 and the Championship, Halifax, Barrow Raiders and Batley Bulldogs in the Championship.

 Background

 White was born in Hounslow, London, England.

 Playing career

 White is an England Youth international.
 He was in the Leeds Rhinos Academy system and played his junior rugby league with the Saddleworth Rangers club.

+Leeds Rhinos

 In August 2014 White made his Super League début for Leeds in the defeat by the London Broncos.
 He has previously played on loan from the Rhinos at the Gloucestershire All Golds in 2014.

+Swinton Lions

 In 2015 he joined the Swinton Lions on a full-time deal.
 In 2015 he was nominated for the Kingstone Press League 1 Young Player of the Year.